Jaberi Bidandi Ssali: Background and education

-Bidandi was born in Butambala District, in the Central Region of Uganda, on 17 July 1937 to Bumaali Kakonge Matembe and Nalongo Eriosi Bulyaba.
+Bidandi Ssali was born in Butambala District, in the Central Region of Uganda, on 17 July 1937 to Bumaali Kakonge Matembe and Nalongo Eriosi Bulyaba.
 He attended local elementary schools before joining Kibuli Junior School.
 He transferred to Nyakasura School for his A-Level education.
 He studied at a university in Pakistan, pursuing a degree in agriculture, but left before graduation.
 He holds the degree of Bachelor of Arts in Local Governance and Human Rights, obtained from Uganda Martyrs University.
 As of October 2012, he was pursuing a master's degree from the same university.

 Career

 At the time of Uganda's independence in 1962, Bidandi Ssali was a mobilizer for the Uganda People's Congress, led by Milton Obote, Uganda's first Prime Minister.
-During the regime of Idi Amin, he turned his focus to football, coaching Kampala Capital City Authority FC from 1974 until 1979.
-For a period of about 60 days in 1978, Bidandi was the team coach for the Uganda National Team, The Cranes, the year they made it to the African Cup of Nations finals against Ghana.
+During the regime of Idi Amin, he turned his focus to football, coaching Kampala City Council FC from 1974 until 1979.
+In the year 1982, Bidandi was the team coach for the Uganda national team, nicknamed "The Cranes".

+Bidandi Ssali also worked as the deputy city mayor for Kampala in 1964 a role he used to foresee some infrastructural developments in Kampala such as the construction of Uganda Commercial Bank Building.